 Join the Honors College as we travel to the land of Ancient Carthage.
 Visit the remains of Byrsa; take in the country's history at the Bardo National Museum.
 Perform at the Amphitheatre of El Jem, then make your way down Avenue Habib Bourguiba for some fresh food and even fresher political discourse with locals.
 Whether you're a history buff, an adventurer, or a culture aficionado, this trip has something for everyone!

-The associated course will take a number of “soundings” into the history and culture of Tunisia, from antiquity to recent history.
-The course aims to raise questions for further exploration, based on selected literary and historical readings.
-The selection of topics is linked to places we plan to visit, including at least four of the eight UNESCO World Heritage Sites in Tunisia (The Medina of Tunis, Kairouan, Dougga, and Carthage).
-We will consider four broad content areas: (1) the Carthaginian Punic civilization and its competition with the Roman Republic, (2) Christianity in Roman North Africa, (3) Islamic civilization in North Africa, and (4) Tunisia and the Arab Uprisings of 2010–2011.
-During the trip to Tunisia, you will also learn about many additional aspects of Tunisian society and culture and interact with Tunisian guides, educators, and everyday Tunisians.
+The associated course, offered in Fall 2020, took a number of “soundings” into the history and culture of Tunisia, from antiquity to recent history.
+The course aimed to raise questions for further exploration, based on selected literary and historical readings.
+The selection of topics was linked to places we plan to visit, including at least four of the eight UNESCO World Heritage Sites in Tunisia (The Medina of Tunis, Kairouan, Dougga, and Carthage).
+The course considered four broad content areas: (1) the Carthaginian Punic civilization and its competition with the Roman Republic, (2) Christianity in Roman North Africa, (3) Islamic civilization in North Africa, and (4) Tunisia and the Arab Uprisings of 2010–2011.
+Students need not have completed the course to participate in travel.
+During the trip to Tunisia, you will learn about the many aspects of Tunisian society and culture and interact with Tunisian guides, educators, and everyday Tunisians.

+Recruitment for this program is currently open.
 Click here to be added to the interest list.
 Please contact Jesse Rainbow or Keri Myrick for more details.
 Visit the Tunisia Gallery for pics from the 2019 program.
 And check out this amazing video by Honors College alum Hannah Ajrami, also from 2019.
+This program is Gilman eligible.

 A Greek Odyssey